Yaoliang1614/DARLNS/README.md

 Paper is preparing to submit to the journal (Pattern Analysis and Applications, PAAA).

-The functions of "domint_Affinity_representation" and "TNN"
+The functions of "domint_Affinity_representation" and "TNNfromPython" will be public upon acceptness.